hect1k/sharebin/README.md

 **sharebin** is a modern and user-focused platform built with [FastAPI](https://fastapi.tiangolo.com/) and [PostgreSQL](https://www.postgresql.org/) for easy, ephemeral sharing of files, links, and text pastes.
 It's a *minimalist, open-source* utility built on the principle of **ephemeral data transfer**.

+> **⚠ Note:** All issues, pull requests, and discussions will be handled only on the [original repo](https://codeberg.org/hect1k/sharebin).
+Please direct contributions there.

 ## Table of Contents

 * [Features](#features)